arosenfeld/immunedb/docs/database.rst

 Directly Querying the Database
 ==============================
-SLDB is backed by MySQL databases that can be queried directly to gather information, bypassing the Python API.
+SLDB is backed by a MySQL database that can be queried directly to gather information, bypassing the Python API.

 Accessing the Database